The Day He Arrives

 2011, directed by Hong Sang-soo

-The first thing about Seong-jun’s imagined reality, if we go along with this interpretation, is how thoroughly he flatters himself.
+The first thing about Seong-jun’s imagined scenario, if we go along with this interpretation, is how thoroughly he flatters himself.
 The actress in the street is excited to talk to him and doesn’t want to let him go.
-The three film students invite him to their table, tell him he has a great face, treat him like a celebrity, follow him to the night market, and imitate his gestures.
-Boram and Ye-jeon admire his piano playing, stare at him adoringly, and follow him outside the bar when he goes for a smoke.
-In all these imagined scenes however Seong-jun is not merely spinning a fantasy… he’s well aware that people don’t always worship him, and he knows he had left his ex and his first leading man Joong-won on bad terms – but in his imagination they too come around to his side.
+The three film students invite him to their table, compliment his looks, treat him like a celebrity, follow him to the night market, and imitate his gestures.
+Boram and Ye-jeon admire his piano playing, stare at him adoringly, and follow him outside when he goes for a smoke.
+In all these imagined scenes Seong-jun is well aware that people don’t always worship him.
+He remembers that he had left his ex and his first leading man on bad terms, but in his imagination they too come around to his side.
 After airing out their differences Joong-won starts to look at him with respect, and after some initial resistance Kyung-jin makes love to him and spends the remaining days sending him longing text messages.
 Ye-jeon falls for him immediately.
 They kiss passionately, she keeps calling him “honey”, and after making love she’s amazed someone so “manly” is interested in her.
 It all strains credibility.

 The second thing about Seong-jun’s projections is that he’s always ready to reject people.
 After first calling Young-ho he tells himself, “I’m not going to meet anyone besides him.”
-Then he runs into the actress, and even with little to do that afternoon he’s obviously in a hurry to escape from her.
-He’s reluctant to join the three students in the café, and just when things are going well he freaks out over an imagined offence and bolts away.
-After reconciling with Kyung-jin he insists on cutting off communication with her, and he does the same near the end with Ye-jeon.
+Even with little to do that afternoon he’s in a hurry to escape from the talkative actress.
+He joins the three students in the café reluctantly, and just when things are going well he freaks out over an imagined offence and bolts away.
+After reconciling with Kyung-jin he insists on cutting off communication with her, and he ultimately does the same with Ye-jeon.
 He tells Boram he came to Seoul just to meet Young-ho and “doesn’t need to see other people.”

-If all of the encounters and conversations that fill the movie – everything between Seong-jun’s two phone calls to Young-ho – take place in his imagination, they give us a clue to the kind of film he would make.
+If all of the encounters and conversations that fill the movie – everything between Seong-jun’s two phone calls to Young-ho – take place in his imagination, then they give us a clue to the kind of film he would make.
 We’ve seen his vanity and his disinterest in the people around him, and he also reveals a few of his creative short-cuts.
-At the Novel bar on Day 3 he talks about the ubiquity of coincidence in life: “Random things happen for no reason in our lives.
-We choose a few and form a line of thought… made by all these dots, which we call a reason.”
-He admits that people tend to find meaning in coincidence when there really isn’t any, and yet the story he puts together – if that’s what’s happening between the two phone calls – is full of coincidences.
+At the Novel bar on Day 3 he talks about the ubiquity of coincidence: “Random things happen for no reason in our lives.
+We choose a few and form a line of thought made by all these dots, which we call a reason.”
+He admits that people tend to find nonexistent meaning in coincidence, and yet the story he puts together – if that’s what’s happening between the two phone calls – is full of coincidences.
 If that’s how his imagination works, and if that’s how he makes movies, then it’s a convenient way to make a film seem deeper than it actually is.

-Right after the conversation about coincidences, Joong-won tells Ye-jeon and Young-ho his theory that women always believe it when they’re described with two opposing extremes.
-He demonstrates this on Ye-jeon: “You seem very practical and proper on the outside, but you’re extremely emotional on the inside,” and she falls for it all the way, as if it weren’t a totally transparent manipulation.
-The idea comes from the mouth of another character (Seong-jun is outside with Boram), but that hardly matters if it’s part of Seong-jun’s imagination.
-The next day he and Young-ho reiterate the same theory at the restaurant, and Boram again confirms it, amazed at how well Seong-jun’s description fits her.
+Right after the conversation about coincidences, Joong-won shares his theory that women always believe it when they’re described with two opposing extremes.
+He demonstrates on Ye-jeon: “You seem very practical and proper on the outside, but you’re extremely emotional on the inside,” and she falls for the transparent manipulation.
+Seong-jun doesn’t hear this exchange (he’s outside with Boram), but that hardly matters if it’s part of his imagined fiction.
+The next day he and Young-ho test the same theory at the restaurant, and Boram again confirms it, amazed at how well Seong-jun’s description fits her.
 While this method of cold reading might make a good party trick, it reveals a simplistic conception of personality.
 If that’s how Seong-jun draws the characters in his movies, it’s awfully formulaic.

-The remaining incidents nearly duplicate the anecdote Boram told on Day Three about meeting a director, a producer, a musician, and a student of hers all within twenty minutes.
-In quick succession, Seong-jun runs into a couple of guys shooting a film, an older man who talks about maybe working together again, a film musician, and a young woman who claims to be a fan of his films.
-If we take this version of Day One as reality, we can see how it inspires Boram’s anecdote, which is Seong-jun’s creation after all.
+The remaining incidents echo Boram’s anecdote from Day Three about meeting a director, a producer, a musician, and a student of hers all within twenty minutes.
+In quick succession, Seong-jun runs into a couple of guys shooting a film, an older man who talks about maybe collaborating again, a film musician, and a young woman who claims to be a fan of his films.
+If we take this version of Day One as reality, we can see how it inspires Boram’s anecdote, which after all is really Seong-jun’s own invention.

-What’s so striking about the last seven minutes, and what makes them more believable than everything before, is that the storytelling is totally stripped of Seong-jun’s vanity.
+What’s so striking about the last seven minutes, and what makes them more believable than all that precedes them, is that the storytelling is totally stripped of Seong-jun’s vanity.
 If Young-ho’s phone is turned off, Seong-jun can make any excuse he likes to keep inflating himself; but if Young-ho has no time for him it’s a blow to his pride.
-His four encounters on the street are equally disappointing.
-The two filmmakers are indifferent to him, including the one who Seong-jun recalls “used to be nice to me.”
-The older man will only engage in small talk and seems to be trying politely to get rid of him.
-The musician is polite but only talks about himself.
-Finally, even the young woman who’s a fan of Seong-jun’s films has her own agenda – she wants to take a photograph of him for her project.
+His four encounters on the street are as disappointing as Young-ho’s rebuff.
+The two filmmakers are indifferent to him, including the one Seong-jun recalls “used to be nice to me.”
+The older man seems to be trying politely to get rid of him.
+The musician is friendly but only talks about himself.
+Finally, even Seong-jun’s fan has her own agenda – she wants to photograph him for her project.

 True to his character, Seong-jun initially rejects the woman, saying he doesn’t like having his picture taken.
 What follows is a rather momentous turning point.
 Now that he’s tasted rejection himself, he suddenly changes his mind and accepts her proposition.
 He poses for her, and his stunned expression hints at a new self-awareness, the terrible realization that by rejecting everyone he has been missing out on life.
 The last shot is about as close as the movie gets to a close-up, and the effect is like the sole close-up of Charlie Chaplin that concludes City Lights, conveying a sense of dawning realization.